Co-Parenting Before Birth

 - Neither spouses nor unwed parents are entitled access to each other’s medical records without the other party’s consent.
 If the mother of the baby does not want the father of the unborn child to see her prenatal test results or be present at doctor’s appointments or in the birthing room, the mother’s decision will likely outweigh the father’s.

-Co-parenting is not easy, but co-parenting has been linked to better outcomes for children of all ages across a wide range of emotional, behavioral, and physical health measures.
+Co-parenting is not easy, but shared parenting has been linked to better outcomes for children of all ages across a wide range of emotional, behavioral, and physical health measures.
 If both parents are fit, your co-parenting relationship may be one of the most important things you ever do to give your baby the best start at life.